dabamos/openadms-node/docs/configuration.rst

 .. code:: javascript

     {
-      "core":{
-        "modules":{ },
-        "project":{ },
-        "node":{ },
-        "intercom":{ }
+      "core": {
+        "modules": {},
+        "project": {},
+        "node": {},
+        "intercom": {}
       },
-      "sensors":{ },
-      "modules":{ }
+      "sensors": {},
+      "modules": {}
     }

-After that, fill the JSON objects and add further ones for the used modules.
+After that, fill the JSON objects with the actual configuration.

 Loading the Modules
 ~~~~~~~~~~~~~~~~~~~
 Modules used for the monitoring job have to be added to the modules object in
 the ``core`` section of the configuration file.
-For the control of a Leica
+The control of a Leica
-Nivel210 at least four modules are necessary:
+Nivel210 sensor requires at least four modules:

 - *Scheduler* for starting the observation,
 - *SerialPort* for sensor communication,
 - *PreProcessor* for sensor data extraction,
 - *FileExporter* to save the sensor data to a CSV file.

-The name of each module instance can be chosen freely.
-It is recommended to
+The name of each module instance can be chosen freely (spaces and special
-write the names in lower camel case.
-As a common practice, the scheduler and
+characters are not allowed).
+It is recommended to write all names in lower camel
+case.
+As a sane practice, the scheduler and the serial port are named according
-the serial port are named according to the used COM port (``COMx`` on Microsoft
-Windows and ``ttyx`` on Linux/Unix).
+to the used COM port (for example, ``COMx`` on Microsoft Windows and ``ttyx``
+on Linux/Unix).
+All modules listed in the modules object are loaded
+automatically at run-time:

 .. code:: javascript

     {
-      "core":{
-        "modules":{
-          "schedulerCom1":"module.schedule.Scheduler",
-          "com1":"module.port.SerialPort",
-          "preProcessor":"module.processing.PreProcessor",
-          "fileExporter":"module.export.FileExporter"
+      "core": {
+        "modules": {
+          "schedulerCom1": "module.schedule.Scheduler",
+          "com1": "module.port.SerialPort",
+          "preProcessor": "module.processing.PreProcessor",
+          "fileExporter": "module.export.FileExporter"
         }
       }
     }

-All modules listed in the modules object are loaded automatically at run-time.

 Project Details
 ~~~~~~~~~~~~~~~
-Some meta information about the monitoring project should be defined in the ``project`` section of the configuration.
-For the project id, use a hex encoded UUID4.
+Some meta information about the monitoring project must be defined in the ``project`` section of the core configuration.
+Use a hex-only UUID4 as the project id.

 .. code:: javascript

     {
-      "core":{
-        "project":{
+      "core": {
+        "project": {
-          "name":"Example Project",
+          "name": "Example Project",
-          "id":"19481e0791604b489a8a9c4a25e9dd80",
+          "id": "19481e0791604b489a8a9c4a25e9dd80",
-          "description":"Project for testing the Leica Nivel210."
+          "description": "Project for testing the Leica Nivel210."
         }
       }
     }

 Sensor Node Details
 ~~~~~~~~~~~~~~~~~~~
-Each project consists of one or more sensor nodes.
-It is required to set a
+Each monitoring project consists of one or more sensor nodes.
+It is required to
-node name, a node id, and a node description.
-The node id should be a hex
+set a node name, a node id, and a node description.
+Use a hex-only UUID4 as the
-encoded UUID4.
+node id.

 .. code:: javascript

     {
-      "core":{
-        "node":{
+      "core": {
+        "node": {
-          "name":"Sensor Node 1",
+          "name": "Sensor Node 1",
-          "id":"21bcf8c16a664b17bbc9cd4221fd8541",
+          "id": "21bcf8c16a664b17bbc9cd4221fd8541",
-          "description":"The only sensor node in this project."
+          "description": "The only sensor node in this project."
         }
       }
     }

 Communication
 ~~~~~~~~~~~~~
-The communication between the single modules is based on the MQTT messaging protocol.
-An MQTT message broker must be installed and running before starting OpenADMS.
+The modules communicate by using the MQTT messaging protocol.
+For this reason, an MQTT message broker is required.
+Either run OpenADMS with the parameter ``--with-mqtt-broker`` or start an external one.
 The default configuration uses the IP address ``127.0.0.1`` and the port ``1883``, but can be altered to the values set for the used MQTT message broker.

 .. code:: javascript

     {
-      "core":{
-        "intercom":{
-          "mqtt":{
-            "host":"127.0.0.1",
-            "port":1883,
-            "keepAlive":60,
-            "topic":"example"
+      "core": {
+        "intercom": {
+          "mqtt": {
+            "host": "127.0.0.1",
+            "port": 1883,
+            "keepAlive": 60,
+            "topic": "example"
           }
         }
       }